Cody Bellinger Player Props: Cubs vs. Yankees

 Cody Bellinger At The Plate

-- Bellinger has 13 doubles, a triple, nine home runs and 19 walks while hitting .303.
+- Bellinger has 13 doubles, a triple, nine home runs and 19 walks while batting .298.

-- Bellinger will look to extend his 13-game hitting streak.
-He's batting .579 with two homers over the course of his last games.

-- In 23 games this year (41.1%), Bellinger has picked up an RBI, and in four of those games (7.1%) he had two or more.
+- Bellinger has an RBI in 23 of 57 games this season, with multiple RBI in four of them.
 He has also driven in three or more of his team's runs in two contests.

-- He has scored in 60.7% of his games this year, with more than one run scored in 16.1%.
+- In 34 of 57 games this season, he has scored, and nine of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.